-We also recommend the installation of an AC/DC-sensitive RCD (RCD class B (AC) (Fault) currents that can occur with energy efficient equipment.
+We also recommend installing an AC/DC-sensitive RCD (RCD class B 🖂 ===) for DC (fault) currents that can occur with energy efficient equipment.

 If the power supply to the appliance is connected with a flexible cable, ensure that the live conductors are pulled taut before the earth conductor in the event of strain relief failure.
 The length of the earth conductor wire will depend on the design.